vlazed/smh2blender/README.md

 2. Similarly, *collision model (or physics object) mappings* are required because in Stop Motion Helper, animations are performed on ragdolls.
    - GMod distinguishes collision (physical) bones (e.g. head, arms, legs) and regular (nonphysical) bones (fingers, toes, helmets) for ragdolls.
 Blender lacks this knowledge since it treats all (pose) bones in an armature the same; thus, we must supply that information to allow Blender to distinguish between motions with physical bones and motions with nonphysical bones.

-3. Because this addon strictly works with a Blender armature, using the collision model and bone mappings to inform the translation, an SMH animation translated into Blender will distort the Blender armature, and a Blender animation translated into SMH will distort the ragdoll (seen if the ragdoll has stretching applied through the Ragdoll Stretch tool).
+3. When importing into Blender, the addon requires a **reference file**, which is an SMH animation file of the model in a reference pose (A-Pose or T-Pose).
-   - The distortion appears as a translation offset in the position of the physics objects on the ragdoll in GMod, or a translation offset in the position of the bones on the armature in Blender.
-Without ragdoll stretch, these effects are not noticeable on the GMod ragdoll at first.
+   - SMH reports the pose of a physics bone by the position and angles of the physics object corresponding to this bone.
+Blender cannot distinguish between the position of bones and the position of a physics object (which is the geometric center of the physics object).
+The reference file exists to correct this.
-   - This happens because SMH uses the position of a ragdoll's physics object to save and load physical bone data, instead of the bone position corresponding to the physics object.
-There is a difference between the position of the physics object (which may be the geometric center of the physics object) and the position of the bone that the physics object corresponds to, and this results in a distortion in the armature and in the ragdoll. **It is recommended to not make modifications to the Blender armature if translating the animation back into SMH**; it is fine if the animation is intended as a new sequence for the model.
+   - Blender reports the pose of its bones in a similar way to how Source Engine reports the pose of its bones (see ManipulateBoneAngles or ManipulateBonePosition on GMod wiki).
+To make this distinction, the reference file is used to determine the offset that the animated bone has from the bone's reference pose.

 ### Issues
 If you have found a bug, or you have a suggestion to improve this tool, please report it in the [issue tracker](https://github.com/vlazed/smh2blender/issues).
 This is the best way for me to act on them.